cenong/puzzler/PuzzlerDoc.md

 ## Design Process

-It is important to understand the target audience when you are designing a game.
+Understanding the target audience is important when designing a game.
 A useful technique for reflecting on and figuring out the target audience for your application is to create a persona.
 When creating a persona, I tried to answer the following questions:
 - What motivates them?
 - What is their experience with VR?
 - How old are they?